Kubernetes

 Installation

-.
+esthesis CORE comes in two Helm charts, one installing all the required dependencies and another one installing the application components.
+You can enable/disable which specific dependencies you want to install by setting the corresponding charts_enabled.<service> parameter to true or false.
 Do note that although the provided dependencies are adequate to have esthesis CORE up and running, you might want to tune their properties or replace them altogether with your own resources to support your specific production use case.

 Environment variables